python-discord/site/pydis_site/apps/content/resources/guides/python-guides/app_commands.md

 To use Slash Commands with discord.py.
 The latest up-to-date version has to be installed.
 Make sure that the version is 2.0 or above!
 And make sure to uninstall any third party libraries that support Slash Commands for discord.py (if any) as a few of them [monkey patch](https://en.wikipedia.org/wiki/Monkey_patch#:~:text=A%20monkey%20patch%20is%20a,running%20instance%20of%20the%20program) discord.py!

-The latest and up-to-date usable discord.py version can be installed using `pip install -U git+https://github.com/Rapptz/discord.py`.

-If you get an error such as: `'git' is not recognized...`.
-[Install git](https://git-scm.com/downloads) for your platform.
-Go through the required steps for installing git and make sure to enable the `add to path` option while in the installation wizard.
-After installing git you can run `pip install -U git+https://github.com/Rapptz/discord.py` again to install discord.py 2.0.
+The latest and up-to-date usable discord.py version can be installed using `pip install -U discord.py`.
+If you get an error such as: `'git' is not recognized...`, it means that you don't have it installed on your platform.
+In that case, you will need to do do so by going through the required steps for [installing git](https://git-scm.com/downloads) and make sure to enable the `add to path` option while in the installation wizard.
+After installing git you can run `pip install -U discord.py` again to install discord.py 2.0.

 **BEFORE MIGRATING TO DISCORD.PY 2.0, PLEASE READ THE CONSEQUENCES OF THE UPDATE [HERE](https://discordpy.readthedocs.io/en/latest/migrating.html)**.

-# Basic Structure for Discord.py Slash Commands!
+# Basic structure for discord.py Slash Commands!

 ---

 ### Note that Slash Commands in discord.py are also referred to as **Application Commmands** and **App Commands** and every *interaction* is a *webhook*.
 Slash commands in discord.py are held by a container, [CommandTree](https://discordpy.readthedocs.io/en/latest/interactions/api.html?highlight=commandtree#discord.app_commands.CommandTree).
 A command tree is required to create Slash Commands in discord.py.
 This command tree provides a `command` method which decorates an asynchronous function indicating to discord.py that the decorated function is intended to be a slash command.
 This asynchronous function expects a default argument which acts as the interaction which took place that invoked the slash command.
 This default argument is an instance of the **Interaction** class from discord.py.
 Further up, the command logic takes over the behaviour of the slash command.

-# Fundamentals for this gist!
+# Fundamentals for this Gist!

 ---

-The fundamental for this gist will remain to be the `setup_hook`.
+The fundamental for this Gist will remain to be the `setup_hook`.
 The `setup_hook` is a special asynchronous method of the Client and Bot classes which can be overwritten to perform numerous tasks.
 This method is safe to use as it is always triggered before any events are dispatched, i.e. this method is triggered before the *IDENTIFY* payload is sent to the discord gateway.
 Note that methods of the Bot class such as `change_presence` will not work in setup_hook as the current application does not have an active connection to the gateway at this point.

-__**FOLLOWING IS THE EXAMPLE OF HOW A `SETUP_HOOK` FUNCTION CAN BE DEFINED**__
+__**THE FOLLOWING ARE EXAMPLES OF HOW A `SETUP_HOOK` FUNCTION CAN BE DEFINED**__

+Note that the default intents are defined [here](https://discordpy.readthedocs.io/en/stable/api.html?highlight=discord%20intents%20default#discord.Intents.default) to have all intents enabled except presences, members, and message_content.

 ```python
 import discord